erdc/proteus/README.md

 CC=mpicc CXX=mpicxx pip install -v . --no-build-isolation --no-binary=:all:
 ```

+Some optional packages can be installed with pip: py2gmsh, memory_profiler, scipy, pytest.

 # Developer Information

 The source code, wiki, and issue tracker are on GitHub at